Leyzer1/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/95899763/159207441-cb7428a3-a07e-435b-bd61-548f90af2826.png)

-- Exmaple of filtering the sightings data.
+- Example of filtering the sightings data.

 # Summary